OVERVIEW: Enjoy a cultural experience in Crete that includes guided sightseeing at Lake Kournas, the Arkadi Monastery, and Rethymnon.

 -Rethymnon: Enjoy a guided tour and some free time

 During this tour, you’ll see Lake Kournas.
 The name was derived from the Arabic word for lake.
 Dense vegetation surrounds the lake and the southeastern bank is lined with ancient olive trees.
 A strip of white sand along the lake provides an area for locals to swim.
-You’ll walk around the lake and get to taste "sfakiani pie," a traditional cheese pie with honey.
+You’ll get to taste "sfakiani pie," a traditional cheese pie with honey.

 Continue your tour with a guided visit of the Arkadi Monastery, built in the last Venetian period.
 The monastery consists of a set of fortress-like buildings.
 The history of the monastery dates back to the Byzantine times.
 A monk, possibly Arkadios, founded the monastery that in turn was named after him.
 In the 16th century, the monastery played an important role in the cultural life of Crete.